Transportation : Bus Rider's Handbook

 About Bus Drivers / Bus Service

 Patrons and parents are encouraged to recognize bus drivers when a compliment / complaint is deserved.
 This can be accomplished by writing a letter to the Transportation Department, Director of Transportation, P.O.
-Box 1009, Lawton, OK 73501 or by calling the Driver Supervisor, Driver Trainer, or the Director between the hours of 6:30 a.m. to 5:00 p.m.
+Box 1009, Lawton, OK 73501 or by calling the Transportation Office Supervisor, Driver Trainer, or the Director between the hours of 6:30 a.m. to 5:00 p.m.

 Concerning Student Behavior

 Parents and students should report problems, with other students on the bus, to the bus driver.
 Please do not distract the driver while children are loading or unloading and keep conversation with the driver to a minimum.
 Other children are waiting for the bus at the next stop and extended conversation with the driver may cause other traffic to be delayed and / or cause an accident.
-The Transportation Office welcomes meetings and conferences between a parent and driver and will assist in resolving any problems the driver is unable to resolve.

 Servicing a large student population and continued service to three (3) High Schools, four (4) Middle Schools, eighteen (18) Elementary Schools, one (1) Vo-Tech School, one (1) Alternative School, Special Services, and meeting the needs of a variety of students require many routes and bus stops.
 Most buses are traveling three (3) routes each morning and each afternoon - A High School, a Middle School, and an Elementary.
 These buses have a limited amount of time to accomplish these routes and additional stops could delay the bus, thereby causing children at other schools to be late.